Charter College of Education

 Our 240,000 alumni reflect the City and County's dynamic mix of populations.
 The University has one of the most diverse student populations of any college or university in the nation.
 As a federally recognized Hispanic-Serving Institution, and Asian-American, Native American, and Pacific Islander-Serving Institution, Cal State LA recognizes the transformative power of education and embraces its duty to identify and serve the needs of all of its students.
 The University is committed to creating a community in which a diverse population can live, work and learn in an atmosphere of civility and respect for the rights and sensibilities of each individual.

-The Charter College of Education at California State University, Los Angeles is committed to preparing educators and educational leaders to transform urban public schools and related community service agencies.
-The College offers a coordinated college-wide approach to the education of children and youth.
-Collaborating within the Charter College of Education and with public schools and various educational agencies in the greater Los Angeles area, faculty prepare professionals to become learner advocates who demonstrate competence in subject matter, professional knowledge and skills, and are dedicated to promoting diversity, equity and inclusion to improve the educational environment for all children and youth.
+The Charter College of Education at California State University, Los Angeles, is committed to preparing educators to transform urban public schools and related community service agencies.
+The College offers a coordinated, transdisciplinary approach to the education of children and youth.
+Collaborating within the Charter College of Education and with public schools and various educational agencies in the greater Los Angeles area, the faculty prepare professionals to become learner advocates who show competence in subject matter, professional knowledge, and skills, and are dedicated to improving the educational environment for all children and youth.